 As noted above, the directors have elected Dr David J. Mazzo as Chairman of the Board.
-Dr Mazzo is an independent non-executive director, and his role is outlined in the Board Charter.
-The duties of the Chairman and the CEO/ED are carried out by separate people.
+Dr Mazzo is an independent non-executive director and his role is outlined in the Board Charter.
+The duties of the Chairman and the CEO or, in the absence thereof, the COO, are carried out by separate people.

-1.5 Relationship between the Board and our CEO/ED
+1.5 Relationship between the Board and our CEO or COO

-Our CEO/ED oversees the day-to-day management of the business and, with the support of the senior leadership team, reports to the Board on the exercise of his delegated authority.
-Our CEO/ED has been delegated the authority to manage the Company in accordance with the strategy, plans and policies approved by the Board.
+Our CEO or COO oversees the day-to-day management of the business and, with the support of the senior leadership team, reports to the Board on the exercise of his delegated authority.
+Our CEO or COO has been delegated the authority to manage the Company in accordance with the strategy, plans, and policies approved by the Board.
 The delegations are reviewed by the Board from time to time.

-Our Non-executive Directors have the opportunity to meet at each Board meeting without the CEO/ED or management present.
+Our Non-executive Directors can and systematically do meet at each Board meeting without the CEO, COO or management present.